marwatk/about-me/Resume.md

 ## Major Projects

-### Government bare-metal to on-premise cloud conversion (2017 to 2019)
+### Government bare-metal to on-premise cloud conversion (2017 to 2022)
 Lead transition from manual bare metal builds and deployments to automated, declarative, repeatable Kubernetes deployments for a variety of disparate components

-**Stack**: Docker, Openshift, Kubernetes, Ansible, GitLab CI, various app languages
+**Stack**: Docker, Openshift, Kubernetes, Ansible, GitLab CI, Go, Java, Perl, Python, Bash

 ### Bal Swan G-Suite Migration (2016)
 Solely responsible for seamless transition from legacy mail and office systems to G-Suite for approximately 50 technologically challenged users